This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Antibiotics: This medicine helps fight or prevent an infection caused by bacteria.
 Take them as directed.

 - Diuretics: This medicine helps decrease swelling and edema (excess fluid).
 It is often called water pills.
 You may urinate more often when you take this medicine.

 - Pain medicine: You may need medicine to decrease pain and swelling.
 You may need a doctor's order for this medicine.
 Do not wait until the pain is severe before you take your medicine.

 - Blood and urine tests: You may need blood or urine tests to check for damage to your muscles or kidneys.

 - Doppler ultrasound: This test checks blood flow in your muscles.
 Blood flow to your arm or leg may be decreased in compartment syndrome.

 - MRI scan: This scan uses powerful magnets and a computer to take pictures of your injury.
 You may be given dye to help the pictures show up better.
-Tell caregivers if you are allergic to iodine or shellfish.
+Tell healthcare providers if you are allergic to iodine or shellfish.
 You may also be allergic to the dye.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell caregivers if you have any metal in or on your body.
+Tell healthcare providers if you have any metal in or on your body.

-- Scintigraphy: This test helps caregivers see how blood flows through your arm or leg.
+- Scintigraphy: This test helps healthcare providers see how blood flows through your arm or leg.
 You are given a small amount of dye in an IV.
 Pictures are then taken of your blood vessels, muscles, or bones.

 - Compartment pressure measurement: This test uses a needle attached to a machine to check the pressure in the area you are having pain.